Dreamvention/2_d_seo_module_230/readme.md

 ####For the API to work you will need
 1. name your extension controller beginning with ```d_seo_module_```
-2. Add method, that corresponds to the event your want to subscribe to.
+2. Add method, that corresponds to the event you want to subscribe to.

-Here is an example of add a new item to the SEO module Menu:
+Here is an example of adding a new item to the SEO module Menu in admin panel:

 ```php
 private $route = 'extension/module/d_seo_module_myfeature';